 When wisdom teeth are removed by an experienced oral surgeon, people usually say it wasn’t as bad as they thought it would be!
 Everyone is different, but I do everything possible to make the experience comfortable for you.
 The actual procedure is usually very quick (about half an hour) but we’ll take extra time to review everything with you and make sure you’re feeling well before you head home.
 It’s best not to compare yourself to a friend with a wisdom tooth horror story!

-I always administer local anesthetic like you would receive for a filling.
-This numbs the area so IV sedation isn’t required.
-IV sedation can make you more comfortable by providing a way to separate your mind from your body.
+I always administer a local anesthetic, just like the kind you would have for a filling.
+Before the injection, I’ll numb your gums using a topical medicine.
+You’re awake during the procedure, so you’ll feel some pressure and movement, but you shouldn’t experience pain.
+Some people also opt to have IV sedation.
+It can make you more comfortable by providing a way to separate your mind from your body.
+With IV sedation, you’ll have only a limited memory of your appointment.
 If you have anxiety about getting your wisdom teeth pulled, IV sedation can help ensure you have a positive visit.

 Wisdom teeth extractions are surgical procedures, so you should expect to have some soreness and swelling afterward.
 The swelling often increases during the first three days.
 We can control the soreness with pain medication, and it generally subsides after three or four days.
 I always advise people to take at least the rest of the day off from work, and, ideally, another day or two after.
 Coming to see me on a Friday is perfect because you’ll have the weekend to recover.
 If I use stitches, they’ll dissolve on their own within a few days.
 A softer diet is recommended as your jaw will feel sore.